Average Homeowner’s Gas and Electric Bills in Ohio

 Average Electric Bill in Northeast Ohio

-In the Cleveland-Akron-Lorain metropolitan area*, the U.S. Bureau of Labor Statistics (BLS) reports that the average price for electricity is 13.4 cents per kWh, slightly lower than the national average of $13.6 cents.
+In the Cleveland-Akron-Lorain metropolitan area*, the U.S. Energy Information Administration (EIA) reports that the average price for electricity for residents is 11.91 cents per kWh, which is significantly lower than the national average of $13.71 cents.

-In addition to the price of electricity, other costs, like charges from your utility company and energy supplier, are all factored into your electric bill.
-The Ohio Utility Rate Survey from the Ohio Public Utilities Commission identified the average electric bill for homeowners in March 2019 for these Northeast Ohio cities:
+In addition to the price of electricity, other costs—like charges from your utility company and energy supplier—are all factored into your electric bill.
+The Ohio Utility Rate Survey from the Ohio Public Utilities Commission identified the average electric bill for homeowners in March 2022 for these Northeast Ohio cities:

 Average Gas Bill in Northeast Ohio

-The BLS reports that the average price for natural gas in the greater Cleveland area is 83 cents per therm.
-This is about 20 percent lower than the national average of $1.042 per therm.
+The BLS reports that the average price for natural gas in the greater Cleveland area is $9.02 per Mcf, or thousand cubic feet.
+This is about 20 percent lower than the national average of $10.84 per Mcf.

 Lower Your Energy Bills

-Are your energy bills greater than these averages?
+Do your utility bills seem to always be greater than these averages?
 Find ways to lower your gas and electric bills by signing up for our newsletter.
 The monthly newsletter will provide you with energy-saving tips, maintenance reminders, helpful energy-efficient content, and chances to win smart home technology.
-In the meantime, check out the NOPEC tip house to identify where you can be more energy efficient in your home.
+In the meantime, check out the NOPEC tip resource page to identify where you can be more energy efficient in your home.

-*The Cleveland-Akron-Lorain, Ohio, the metropolitan statistical area consists of Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Medina, Portage, and Summit Counties in Ohio.Tags: NOPEC, Energy Efficiency
+*The Cleveland-Akron-Lorain, Ohio metropolitan statistical area consists of Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Medina, Portage, and Summit Counties in Ohio.Tags: NOPEC, Energy Efficiency

 Categories: Consumer Questions